 History 263 Medieval and Renaissance Europe, 1000-1500 (3).
 Spring.
 This course includes a treatment of one of the most formative periods in the development of European culture and institutions, when strong monarchies emerged out of feudalism and a new religious vitality transformed Christian spirituality.
 These impulses are traced through the rise of schools and universities, the Crusades, and the role of the papacy as a unifying political force in Western Christendom, concluding with the late-medieval economic and demographic crisis and the break-up of the medieval worldview in Renaissance Italy.
-Not offered 2012-13.
+Fall 2013, F. van Liere.

-IDIS 250 Introduction to Medieval Studies (3).
+IDIS 206 Introduction to Medieval Studies (3).
 Interim.
 A classroom introduction to the skills that are specific to the interdisciplinary method of studying the Middle Ages, structured around a specific theme.
 This course is mandatory for those students who have selected a minor in medieval studies, but it is open to anyone with an interest in the Middle Ages.
 For 2014, the theme will be “Music, Liturgy and Ceremony in the Gothic Era,” and the course will examine the sources and contexts of music and liturgy during the later Middle Ages.
 The course will begin with an overview of the structure and content of modern chant books then focus on developments in music and ceremonial during the period in which the gothic churches at Chartres, Notre Dame of Paris, and the Abbey of St. Denis were under construction.
 Aspects of architecture, artistic themes, and local traditions will be considered in conjunction with surviving manuscript sources from the period.
-T. Steele, 2014
+Will next be offered Interim 2015.

 Language courses: contact your medieval studies advisor for courses that fulfull the language requirement.

 Art History 233 Medieval Art (3).
 A historical study of the form and function of visual images in Western Europe from 400 to 1400.
 Special attention will be given to the relationship between art and the crusades, to tensions between monastic orders, and to the role of visual images in various kinds of mysticism.
 Slide lectures and class discussions; a research paper is required.
 Prerequisite: sophomore standing or above.
-Not offered 2012-13.
+Spring 2014, H. Luttikhuizen.

 English 337 Chaucer (3).
-A study of Chaucer’s Canterbury Tales and selections from his minor work, which reflect his handling of the major cultural and religious events and issues of his time.
-Supplementary study of other works and literary movements related to the period are included.
-Not offered 2012-13.
+A study of Chaucer’s Canterbury Tales and selections from his minor work (e.g., dream visions and shorter poems), which exemplify his linguistic and artistic versatility and his handling of the major cultural events and issues of the late fourteenth century.
+Spring 2014, K. Saupe.